keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/config.md

 weight: 20
 ---

-`KeptnConfig` It is refers as configuartion files and the settings used to define the behaviour of the kubernetes cluster.
+The `KeptnConfig` is used to set up configuration options that can be set at runtime of Keptn.
+When changing the configuration, Keptn will adjust its internal settings automatically.
+You should only have at most one `KeptnConfig` per Keptn instance in your cluster.

 ## Yaml Synopsis